 ITS is now using Windows System Update Services (SUS) to automatically keep your Windows system up-to-date with the critical updates.
 The latest updates and fixes available from Microsoft protect your computer and keep it running smoothly.
 It is important to keep the system up-to-date to protect your computer from known security vulnerabilities, which means that your computer could have a higher risk of being attacked by a worm or virus through the network if updates are not current.

 Windows SUS will automatically scan your computer system for any critical updates needed on your computer.
 If updates are necessary, the updates will automatically be made available to your computer overnight.
 It will be necessary to leave your computer on so that it will be updated.
 You should either log off or lock your system when you leave for the day.
 For details about the most recent system updates, click here.
 It is highly recommended that you allow this service to run on your computer; however, you do have a choice to opt-out of this service (see link below).

-Why do I need Windows System Update Services?
+Why do I need Windows System Automatic Update Services?